jobrouter/typo3-data/Documentation/FormFinisher/Index.rst

 You can map the form fields to the JobData columns.
 As you can see in the example above, you define the JobData column as the key (e.g `email_address`) and then map it with the value to be stored.
-This can be the form field identifier which is enclosed in curly brackets (e.g. `{email}`), a static value, a combination of a static value with a form field or even multiple form fields.
+This can be the form field identifier which is enclosed in curly brackets (for example, `{email}`), a static value, a combination of a static value with a form field or even multiple form fields.

 .. note::
    Only columns that are configured in the :ref:`table link